bbauska/CSS-Notes4Pros/README.md

 /* a=0, b=1, c=0 */
 ```

-> **!important and inline style declarations**
+**!important and inline style declarations</b>
 >
-> The !important flag on a style declaration and styles declared by the
+The !important flag on a style declaration and styles declared by the
-> HTML style attribute are considered to have a greater specificity than
+HTML style attribute are considered to have a greater specificity than
-> any selector.
+any selector.
 If these exist, the style declaration they affect will
-> overrule other declarations regardless of their specificity.
+overrule other declarations regardless of their specificity.
 That is,
-> unless you have more than one declaration that contains an !important
+unless you have more than one declaration that contains an !important
-> flag for the same property that apply to the same element.
+flag for the same property that apply to the same element.
 Then,
-> normal specificity rules will apply to those properties in reference
+normal specificity rules will apply to those properties in reference
-> to each other.
+to each other.
 >
-> Because they completely override specificity, the use of !important is
+Because they completely override specificity, the use of !important is
-> frowned upon in most use cases.
+frowned upon in most use cases.
 One should use it as little as
-> possible.
+possible.
 To keep CSS code efficient and maintainable in the long run,
-> it&apos;s almost always better to increase the specificity of the
+it&apos;s almost always better to increase the specificity of the
-> surrounding selector than to use !important.
+surrounding selector than to use !important.
 >
-> One of those rare exceptions where !important is not frowned upon, is
+One of those rare exceptions where !important is not frowned upon, is
-> when implementing generic helper classes like a .hidden or
+when implementing generic helper classes like a .hidden or
-> .background-yellow class that are supposed to always override one or
+.background-yellow class that are supposed to always override one or
-> more properties wherever they are encountered.
+more properties wherever they are encountered.
 And even then, you need
 > to know what you&apos;re doing.
 The last thing you want, when writing
-> maintainable CSS, is to have !important flags throughout your CSS.
+maintainable CSS, is to have !important flags throughout your CSS.
 >
-> **A final note**
+**A final note</b>

   b                    =5,                            c

 A common misconception about CSS specificity is that the Group *A*,
 *B* and *c* values should be combined with each other (a=1,=1 =&gt;
 151).
-This is **not** the case.
+This is **not</b> the case.
 If this were the case, having 20 of a
 Group *B* or *c* selector would be enough to override a single Group
 *A* or *B* selector respectively.
 The three groups should be regarded
 as individual levels of specificity.
 Specificity cannot be represented